Dipole symmetries from the topology of the phase space and the constraints on the low-energy spectrum: Introduction and summary

 where $J^0$ is a charge density and $J^{ij}$ a symmetric spatial tensor current.
 On field configurations such that $J^{ij}$ decays sufficiently rapidly at spatial infinity, \eqref{dipole} implies the conservation of the following quantities,\footnote{Unless explicitly stated otherwise, we will have implicitly in mind physical systems living in a $d$-dimensional Euclidean space, $\R^d$, throughout the paper.}

 If in addition the spatial tensor current is traceless, $\del_{ij}J^{ij}=0$, then

 is also conserved.
 Clearly, $D^i$ and $X$ can be interpreted respectively as the dipole moment and trace of the quadrupole moment of the charge density $J^0$.
 The most striking consequence of dipole-type conservation laws is the restriction on motion of any localized field configuration with finite nonzero $Q$.
 Namely, for such excitations, $D^i/Q$ plays the role of a center of charge.
 Conservation of both $Q$ and $D^i$ implies that the mean position of the excitation cannot change, even though its detailed spatial profile may vary with time.
 It has been known that apart from as yet hypothetical fracton phases of matter, a dipole-type conservation law also restricts the mobility of skyrmions in ferromagnets~\cite{Papanicolaou1991a} and vortices in superfluids~\cite{Doshi2021}.
+A similar mobility constraint also appears in relativistic physics when so-called Carrollian symmetry is present~\cite{Marsot:2022imf}.

 Physical systems featuring a given multipole symmetry can be constructed using standard symmetry-based techniques of effective field theory (EFT)~\cite{Hirono2022b,Hirono2022a}.
 However, the question in what kind of systems one may actually expect a multipole symmetry does not seem to have a clear answer.
-In this paper, we show that a dipole-type conservation law appears in nearly any local bosonic field theory with continuous translation invariance; the only mild technical assumption we make is that the Lagrangian of the system does not contain higher than first time derivatives.
+In this paper, we show that a dipole-type conservation law appears in nearly any local bosonic field theory with continuous translation invariance; the only mild technical assumption we make is that the Lagrangian of the system does not contain higher than first time derivatives or mixed spatial-temporal derivatives.
 This is the subject of Sec.~\ref{sec:dipole}.
 The main takeaway point is that $J^0$ is the density of a topological charge, associated with the symplectic form of the system.
 The tensor current $J^{ij}$ descends from the system's stress tensor.

 The origin of the dipole conservation law in the symplectic form of the system suggests that one may gain further insight by switching to the Hamiltonian (symplectic) formalism.
 Restricting the discussion temporarily to $d=2$ spatial dimensions, we thus show in Sec.~\ref{sec:VPDalgebra} that $D^i$ and $X$ are essentially the generators of (two-dimensional) spatial translations and rotations.
 The precise relation to the operators of momentum $P_i$ and angular momentum $L$ is